hayde0264/CS-Degree/SSL/README.md

 ## How is SSL different from TLS?
-SSL is the predecessor of another protocol called the **Transport Layer Security** (TLS).
+SSL is the predecessor of another protocol called the <code>Transport Layer Security (TLS) </code>.
 However, since the two are so closely related some people refer to SSL when mentioning TLS.

 ## What are SSL certificates?